moonwell-fi/moonwell-contracts-v2/README.md

 located in the `certora` directory.
 To run the Certora tests, first you need to export the `CERTORAKEY` environment variable with the Certora API key.

-- Run `certoraRun certora/confs/ConfigurablePauseGuardian.conf` to run the ConfigurablePauseGuardian tests.
+- use `certoraRun certora/confs/ConfigurablePauseGuardian.conf` to run the ConfigurablePauseGuardian tests.
-- Run `certoraRun certora/confs/ERC20.conf` to run the ERC20 tests.
+- use `certoraRun certora/confs/ERC20.conf` to run the ERC20 tests.
-- Run `certoraRun certora/confs/MultichainGovernor.conf` to run the MultichainGovernor tests.
+- use `certoraRun certora/confs/MultichainGovernor.conf` to run the MultichainGovernor tests.
-- Run `certoraRun certora/confs/MultichainVoteCollection.conf` to run the MultichainVoteCollection tests.
+- use `certoraRun certora/confs/MultichainVoteCollection.conf` to run the MultichainVoteCollection tests.

 ## Running All Tests

-- [run.sh](./run.sh): Shell script file to run all the different tests.
+[run.sh](./run.sh): Shell script file to run all the different tests.
 Requires setting both `ARB_RPC_URL` and `ETH_RPC_URL` environment variables to work properly.